 Should I Have Pain After A Root Canal?

-Root canal treatment is performed to save a severely decayed or damaged tooth.
+At Dental Reflections Dublin, root canal treatment is performed to save a severely decayed or damaged tooth.
 The inner layer of the tooth (pulp) can become infected or inflamed, requiring treatment.
 While there is a common belief that root canal procedures are painful, they are usually not any more painful than a filling.
 Some level of discomfort and pain is common in the couple of days following the procedure but you shouldn’t experience any severe or extended pain after a root canal.

 Causes of Discomfort